ankaAR/bestiario5e/_creatures/shadow-mastiff-alpha.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 10 (2d6+3) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+Impacto: 10 (2d6+3) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 ***Terrifying Howl*** The shadow mastiff howls.
 Any beast or humanoid within 300 feet of the mastiff and able to to hear its howl must succeed on a DC 11 Wisdom saving throw or be frightened for 1 minute.
 A frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to any shadow mastiff's Terrifying Howl for the next 24 hours.